codeandtheory/everything-everywhere-webhook-server/README.md

     ```bash
     docker run -d -p 3001:3001 --name lighthouse-server-container lighthouse-server-app
     ```
-    *   `-d`: Run the container in detached mode (in the background).
-    *   `-p 3001:3001`: Map port 3001 on your host machine to port 3001 inside the container.
-    *   `--name lighthouse-server-container`: Assign a name to the running container.
-    *   `lighthouse-server-app`: The name of the image to run.

     The server should now be running inside the container, accessible at `http://localhost:3001` (or the server's IP if running on a remote machine).